-Network Pharmacy Notification To continue reading, go to left column on next page.
+Network Pharmacy Notification

 When Prescription Drug Products are dispensed at a Network Pharmacy, the prescribing provider, the pharmacist, or you are responsible for notifying the Claims Administrator.

 If the Claims Administrator is not notified before the Prescription Drug Product is dispensed, you may pay more for that Prescription Order or Refill.
 The Prescription Drug Products requiring notification are subject to periodic review and modification.
 You may determine whether a particular Prescription Drug Product requires notification through the Internet at www.myuhc.com or by calling the Customer Service number on your ID card.